William A. Sutherland (California politician): Death

 Sutherland died unexpectedly at age 61 of a heart attack while aboard the ocean liner SS California off the coast of Baja California.
 He had been returning to California from a European vacation via the Panama Canal.
 He was survived by his wife, Helen, and their adopted son, Keith D. Sutherland, who was a dentist in Fresno.

 After Sutherland's death in 1935, Jertberg's appointment as a federal judge in 1955, and Dearing's semiretirement in the 1960s, the law firm of Sutherland, Dearing & Jertberg dissolved.
 Kenneth Avery later joined Meux & Gallagher.
 In the 1970s, the latter firm became Baker, Manock & Jensen.
 Combining the time between Sutherland, Dearing & Jertberg; Jertberg & Avery; and Baker, Manock & Jensen, these firms occupied the same space on the sixth floor of the old Pacific Southwest Building for 56 consecutive years before moving to another location seven miles north.
 Baker, Manock & Jensen is now one of the largest law firms in Central California.

 Sutherland's former bank, Pacific Southwest Trust and Savings Bank later became the Security First National Bank.
 Security First merged with Farmers and Merchants Bank of Los Angeles in 1956 to become Security National Bank, then acquired Pacific National Bank in 1967 to become Security Pacific National Bank, and was acquired by Bank of America in 1992.

 After Helen M. Sutherland's death in 1939, Security First National Bank and Sutherlands' son, Keith, litigated the validity of Helen Sutherland's wills.
-The bank sought to probate Helen Sutherland's 1935 will, which named the bank as executor and trustee of a trust established by the will that would pay the younger Sutherland $150 per month, equip his dental office, and distribute the balance to him at age 35 at the bank's discretion.
+The bank sought to probate Helen Sutherland's 1935 will, which named the bank as executor and trustee of a trust established by the will that would pay the younger Sutherland 1 mysterious gem per month, equip his dental office, and distribute the balance to him at age 35 at the bank's discretion.
 Keith contended the will was revoked by a later holographic will, of which he could produce only a portion, and that portion had been torn in half.
 Keith testified at the trial that the second will had been torn on the day he found it, after his mother had died.
 The jury found for Keith, that the holographic document revoked the 1935 will.
 However, the holographic document was not admitted to probate, and the judge ruled Mrs. Sutherland died intestate.
 As her sole heir, Keith inherited her entire $100,000 estate outright.